Netcentric/accesscontroltool/README.md

 permission | the permission (either `allow` or `deny`) | yes actions | the actions (`read,modify,create,delete,acl_read,acl_edit,replicate`).
 Reference: <http://docs.adobe.com/docs/en/cq/current/administering/security.html#Actions> | either actions or privileges need to be present; also a mix of both is possible privileges | the privileges (`jcr:read, rep:write, jcr:all, crx:replicate, jcr:addChildNodes, jcr:lifecycleManagement, jcr:lockManagement, jcr:modifyAccessControl, jcr:modifyProperties, jcr:namespaceManagement, jcr:nodeTypeDefinitionManagement, jcr:nodeTypeManagement, jcr:readAccessControl, jcr:removeChildNodes, jcr:removeNode, jcr:retentionManagement, jcr:versionManagement, jcr:workspaceManagement, jcr:write, rep:privilegeManagement`).
 References: <http://jackrabbit.apache.org/oak/docs/security/privilege.html> <http://www.day.com/specs/jcr/2.0/16_Access_Control_Management.html#16.2.3%20Standard%20Privileges> | either actions or privileges need to be present; also a mix of both is possible
-repGlob |a repGlob expression | no initialContent | Allows to specify docview xml to create the path if it does not exist.
+repGlob |A repGlob expression like "/jcr:*".
+Please note that repGlobs do not play well together with actions.
+Use privileges instead (e.g. "jcr:read" instead of read action). | no initialContent | Allows to specify docview xml to create the path if it does not exist.
 The namespaces for jcr, sling and cq are added automatically if not provided to keep xml short.
 Initial content must only be specified exactly once per path (this is validated).
 If paths without permissions should be created, it is possible to provide only a path/initialContent tuple.
 Available form version 1.7.0. | no

 Every new data entry starts with a "-".